Not all companies need full-scale SEO services

 Sometimes, all it takes to see a difference is targeting the right keywords and having the meta tags in place – especially if you have an in-house developer on your team whom we can guide for the technical fixes.
 Far beyond the standard technical fixes involved in B2C SEO, our SEO- trained content writers will:

 1. Find creative ways to utilise SEO keywords on your web pages without resorting to keyword stuffing and buzzwords

-2. Recommend ways to enhance your off-site content strategy and blog topic calendar to get better SEO results
+2. Recommend ways to enhance your on-site content strategy and blog topic calendar to get better SEO results.

 3. Create eye-catching meta descriptions and page titles that standout and encourage people to click-through.